stephenredfield/InstructorResources/TAOrganization.md

 # TA/Course Organization

 Ideally, your course was designed with assessment in mind.
 The amount of feedback a GTA can give is proportional to the amount of time they’re given on a per-assignment basis when grading.
 Automating repetitive, quantitative portions will allow GTAs to focus their time on providing more valuable, qualitative feedback.
-The rest of this page should help you get the most out of your TAs by frontloading some organizational work.
+The rest of this page should help you get the most out of your TAs by front-loading some organizational work.

 ## Define tasks/schedule at beginning of term